What’s allowed as counties reopen under Gov. Inslee’s ‘Safe Start’ phases

 Each industry that opens has a state-issued set of safety guidelines that must be followed.
 The state has worked with industry leaders to develop the guidelines.
 Get the DOH’s guideline’s here.

 Only 5 individuals – not including staff – are allowed for indoor fitness services at a time.
 This includes gyms, fitness studios, and indoor pools, ice rinks, volleyball courts, and tennis facilities.
 These are limited to small group instruction or private training, not to exceed five participants.

 On Aug.
 20, Inslee released updated guidelines to non-spectator motorsports in Phase 1 and Phase 2.
 Also updated was agritourism, such as tree lots and U-pick fields, which is allowed to operate under Phase 2 under new guidelines.

 Museums are allowed to reopen in Phase 2 as long as they meet requirements, and can reopen in Phase 3 with lower occupancy.

 The new guidelines would also allow bowling league play in Phase 2 and Phase 3.

 The state has listed what is prohibited here.

-Phase 4 is essentially back to a new normal, allowing gatherings of 50 or more, etc. Nightclubs, concert venues, and large sporting events can reopen.
+Phases 4 is essentially back to a new normal, allowing gatherings of 50 or more, etc. Nightclubs, concert venues, indoor family entertainment and recreation centers – like mini golf, bowling alleys, arcades, card rooms, and large sporting events can reopen.
 All phases must still follow physical distancing guidelines.